There are a multitude of Everesting blogs and a selection of quotes alone are enough to put you off, or at the very least, think again.

 How long might the entire ride take?

 I was once told to take my single lap ascent time, double it and then multiply that number by the number of laps required.
 I thought this sounded ridiculously long.
 However, let’s test the theory: ascending the Cime de la Bonette took me c.2 hours and I needed to ride almost 6 laps.
 So, this theory would say 4 hours x 6 laps = 24 hours elapsed time.
 I tried really hard to keep my stops to a minimum, but my elapsed time still reached 21’19”.
-My other rides have been c.24 hours (a long/shallow gradient one and a gravel one) and c.22 hours (a steep one, but to 10,000m).
+My other rides have been c.24 hours (a long/shallow gradient one and a gravel one), c.22 hours (a steep one, but to 10,000m) and c 20 hours (another steep one).
 So unless you’re a really gifted climber, you should mentally prepare for a 20 – 24 hour effort.

 Everesting always takes longer than the maths suggests.
 Your final laps will be slower and your stoppage time all adds up.
 Mentally, you just need to relax into this fact and not fight it.
 Once behind, you can NEVER catch back up, so don’t even try.